 Now, there are some people who argue that technically, ‘anaranjado’ is the name of the color and ‘naranja’ is the name of the fruit, but that shouldn’t worry you since Real Academia Española gave the green light to ‘naranja’ to be used for both.
 After all, RAE is the authority when it comes to linguistic regularization in the Spanish-speaking world.

-That being said, here are the 12 most important colors in Spanish:
+That being said, the 12 most important colors in Spanish are: